 Since joining Savvy Parents Safe Kids, she has appeared on local TV shows, news programs and podcasts, spreading the message of prevention education throughout Washington and Idaho.
 Additionally, she helped expand our curriculum and programs to include mini workshops for kids and teens.
 As a parent, Jill values the implicit importance of keeping children safe and is excited about her role in sharing the prevention piece and educating families to raise kids who will be safer within our community.

-Hello!
-I am Kim Estes of Savvy Parents Safe Kids.
-I have had the pleasure of working with parents for over 15 years, educating them on various parenting topics.
-However, my journey into child safety and prevention education happened after a predator’s actions in my community left me feeling unprepared.
-I knew that there had to be a solution of how to get great information into the hands of parents without all the scare tactics.
-So, in 2006 I began working with parents, helping them gain the confidence they needed to start talking safety with their children.
-Through non fearful techniques and easy to apply parenting strategies adults gain the skills needed to make safety a regular part of their conversation.
+Kim Estes has had the pleasure of working with parents for over 20 years, educating them on various parenting topics.
+However, her journey into child safety and prevention education happened after a predator’s actions in her community left her feeling unprepared.
+She knew that there had to be a solution of how to get great information into the hands of parents without all the scare tactics.
+Kim is a parent too… and didn’t want to be freaked out any more than you do!
+She wanted a practical and simple approach to safety.

-When I began the search for a logo for Savvy Parents Safe Kids, I wanted something meaningful and symbolic of local parenting values that would also reflect the mission of Savvy Parents Safe Kids.
+Founder, Kim Estes, began the search for a logo for Savvy Parents Safe Kids wanting something meaningful and symbolic of local parenting values that would also reflect the mission of Savvy Parents Safe Kids.